Your code is already documented

 Files with a documentation companion render a tabbed UI — a Docs tab with the rendered markdown and a Source tab with syntax-highlighted code.

-Explore the demo
+Explore demo